The 2000s (miniseries)

-The 2000s is a documentary miniseries which premiered on July 8, 2018 on CNN.
+The 2000s is a documentary miniseries which premiered on July 8, 2018, on CNN.
 Produced by Tom Hanks and Gary Goetzman's studio Playtone, the 7-part series chronicles events and popular culture of the United States during the 2000s.
-It served as a follow-up to the predecessors The Sixties, The Seventies, The Eighties, and The Nineties.
+It serves as a follow-up to the predecessors The Sixties, The Seventies, The Eighties, and The Nineties.
 CNN greenlit the series in May 2016.